-There is a lot of hype out there these days about how the robots are coming for our jobs.
-Artificial Intelligence (AI), the brains of these robots, is advancing at a rapid pace.
+There is a lot of hype out there about Artificial Intelligence (AI).
 For the Services Sector, the technology has significant potential to drive improvements in service efficiency, cost and product quality.
-But for now, the robots and their AI brains are not mature enough or widely enough deployed to compete with the hands-on expertise provided by a trained service professional.
+But for now, AI is only beginning to be deployed widely enough to compete with the expertise of trained service professionals.

-When asking about how AI could potentially affect their business, the vast majority agreed that it could have a beneficial effect, with 30% saying it would change their business.
-The potential to have AI remotely resolve customer issues in an automated fashion, with a high degree of accuracy and little to no human interaction would vastly improve the efficiency and cost of providing services.
+When asking about how AI could potentially affect their business, the vast majority agreed that it could have a beneficial effect.
+Approximately 30% of respondents stated it would change their business.
+The potential to have AI provide automated resolution of customer issues, with a high degree of accuracy would vastly improve the efficiency and cost of providing services.

 Fig. 1 – Potential Impact of AI on Your Business